ergest/sql_patterns/Book/chap5.md

 2021-12--04
 ```

-Since this is a regular pattern, we can parse them using string functions and then do our conversion like this:
+Since this is a recurring format, we can use string parsing functions to remove the extra dash and then do the conversion like this:
 ```sql
 --listing 5.7
 WITH dates AS (